aaronfc/notipy/README.md

 # notipy
 Humble try to get a cross-platform notification mechanism for different OS.

+## Status
+This is a **work in progress**.
+Currently there's only minimal support for OSX and Ubuntu relying on (usually-preinstalled) OS packages.
+Take a look at the *Supported* section later on this page.

 ## Supported
 - OSX (osascript)
 - Ubuntu (send-notify)